gillham/C64/C64OS/hello_prog8/README.md

 I use VICE primarily and launch it with a d64 as device 8 and CMD HD as device 11.
 On the modern computer side I run a script that runs the compiler and then builds a fresh D64 each time.
-I have `go.prg` that is a basic program that uses JiffyDOS commands to copy the freshly compiled main.o to the write spot and launches C64 OS.
+I have `go.prg` that is a basic program that uses JiffyDOS commands to copy the freshly compiled main.o to the right spot and launches C64 OS.

 Creating the D64 image:
 ```bash